kavod/TvShowWatch/README.md

 make
 ```
 This will generate the package tvShowWatch.spk you can add in the Synology Packages Center.
+Python dependant libraries will be automatically installed.
+Please note that each time Python package is updated, additionnal libraries are removed.
+You will have to manually reinstall them -or- reinstall TvShowWatch package.
 Please note the "run" status significates automatic run is scheduled (every 1 hour).

 [1]: https://github.com/dbr/tvdb_api